No. 8 Badgers post 4th shutout in 38-0 win over Spartans

 Michigan State had the ball for less than 7 minutes in the first half and managed just one first down and 38 total yards the first two quarters.

+“I thought we’d be able to run a little more effectively.
+But I also thought we’d be able to throw a little more effectively,” Dantonio said.
+“You figure something’s going to work, but you got to execute, too.”

 The Spartans got a little momentum when Tyriq Thompson ran for 20 yards and a first down on a fake punt on Michigan State’s first drive of the second half.
-But back-to-back sacks by Chris Orr and Isaiahh Loudermilk forced yet another Spartans punt.
+But back-to-back sacks by Orr and Isaiahh Loudermilk forced yet another Spartans punt.

 Taylor opened the fourth with his second touchdown, a 1-yarder than made it 24-0.